During the 2016 televised Presidential debates between Hillary Clinton and Donald Trump, the following exchange occurred:

 On February 11, 1950 McCarthy said this: “The reason why we find ourselves in a position of impotency is not because the enemy has sent men to invade our shores, but rather because of the traitorous actions of those who have had all the benefits that the wealthiest nation on earth has had to offer – the finest homes, the finest college educations, and the finest jobs in Government we can give.”

 A full seventy years later, his words are more relevant than ever.
 The real Russian collusion perpetrated by Clinton and her cronies alone proves that.
 But it goes much deeper than Russia.

 If America is to wake itself up from the slumber it has fallen into, if WE, THE PEOPLE are to protect and uphold our Republic, one truth needs to be well understood: for the last century there has been a concerted effort made by communists and their sympathisers to capture America for themselves.
 This has been waged on two fronts: by the subversion of American culture by socialism, and by the weaponisation of Islam to create instability and regime change both abroad and at home.
-It is the latter front that this document is concerned with.
+No where is this more apparent then with the attack on 9/11.

 Mueller Covers For FBI Errors

 Robert Mueller was appointed to the position of Director of the Federal Bureau of Investigation by President George W. Bush, taking up the appointment one week before the 9/11 terror attack, and he was “worse than clueless” after the towers fell, according to author James Bovard.